School & Clinical Child Psychology (SCCP)

 3. Development, Diversity, and Ecology

 The notions of development, diversity, and ecology permeate all of the courses in SCCP.
 We believe that students must have a solid understanding of normal development, appreciate the diverse individual learning, social, and emotional needs and behaviours of children and adolescents, and understand that these needs and behaviours must be understood within the larger context of the family, the school, and the social and cultural environment in which they live.
 This framework specifies a systemic approach to assessment and intervention, in which the educational and emotional needs of children and youth are seen as intertwined.
-Furthermore, this component of our training model is one that is common to all of the programs in the Department of Human Development and Applied Psychology (HDAP).
+Furthermore, this component of our training model is one that is common to all of the programs in the Department of Applied Psychology & Human Development (AP&HD).
+A corollary of this fundamental component of our training model is that we are training students to become leaders in facilitating system change in academic, policy, school, clinical, and research settings.

 Process of Delivering the Program